AIPixelCode/python-mini-projects/README.md

 # Python Mini Projects

-A collection of intermediate-level Python projects that combine multiple programming concepts into practical applications.
+A growing collection of intermediate-level Python projects that combine multiple programming concepts into practical applications.

 Unlike small standalone examples, each project in this repository focuses on solving a complete problem using a structured implementation.
 Every project is organized in its own directory and includes source code, documentation, and usage examples.